Ph.D. in Communication Sciences and Disorders

 Students interested in applying for this program should contact the Ph.D. program coordinator, Dr. Margaret Greenwald.

-In your message, please provide your preferred method of contact (phone or email) as well as information on when to reach you.
+In your message, please provide your preferred contact method and information on when to reach you.
 The coordinator will speak with you about the program and your research interests and will arrange for you to meet with a faculty member with expertise in your area of interest.
 If your research interests overlap with the research conducted in our department, you will be asked to submit additional application materials.

 Non-discrimination policy